Davidson studied at the Reid School of Music in the University of Edinburgh -

 In Autumn 2004, after a great many commissions, was appointed composer to the Court of the Baron of Ardgowan.

 Lindsay has given concerts, recitals, workshops and papers all over the world; on five continents and approximately forty countries.
+As an educator, he is co-founder and Head of the Embassy International School in Krakow, Poland.

 A major part of Lindsay's activity is promoting and developing piping in the western art field.
 In addition to his own compositions, he has premiered pieces, composed specially for him: 'Broken Frontiers' by Jennifer Martin (1992), for double string quartet and smallpipes, conducted by Joe Cancellaro in Edinburgh, Scotland; Pieces for Gogarburn by Dee Isaacs (1998), Edinburgh, Scotland; 'Rhapsody' for borderpipes and string orchestra by Nobuya Monta (2009) conducted by Steve Ellery in London, England; 'Piece for Borderpipes' and string orchestra by Jonathan Merrett (2009) conducted by Steve Ellery in Kobe, Japan.